Introduction: Why Digital Markets?

 Competition agencies’ increased focus on digital markets

 As with any cycle of disruption and innovation, this digital revolution also presents some challenges for competition law enforcement.
-The contributions to this Guide show that competition agencies are intensifying their scrutiny of the digital economy and are trying to get to grips with both the opportunities and challenges.
+The contributions to this guide show that competition agencies continue to intensify their scrutiny of the digital economy, and that they are trying to get to grips with both the opportunities and challenges.

 - the ‘UK Expert Panel Report – Unlocking Digital Competition’ (the Furman Review) (March 2019), followed by the CMA’s ‘Online platforms and digital advertising market study’ (July 2020);